microsoft/ApplicationInsights-Kubernetes/README.md

 ![Screenshot for Application Insights for Kubernetes enhanced telemetry](./docs/TelemetryEnhancement.png)

 **Note:** `Microsoft Application Insights for Kubernetes` (this library) is an enhancement to the [Microsoft Application Insights](https://github.com/Microsoft/ApplicationInsights-aspnetcore).
-You can choose to run **Application Insights** without this library in Kubernetes cluster too.
-However, when using `Microsoft Application Insights for Kubernetes`, you will see Kubernetes related properties like *Pod-Name, Deployment ...* on all your telemetry entries.
-Proper values will also be set to make use of the rich features like enabling the Application Map to show the multiple micro services on the same map.
+You can choose to run **Application Insights** without this library in a Kubernetes cluster.
+However, when using `Microsoft Application Insights for Kubernetes`, you will see Kubernetes-related properties like *Pod-Name, Deployment ...* on all your telemetry entries.
+Proper values will also be set to make use of the rich features like enabling the Application Map to show the multiple microservices on the same map.

 ## Continuous Integration Status